nhtsai/notes/_posts/2021-05-02-atomic-habits.md

 * Habit Stacking allows you to create larger stacks by chaining small habits together, creating a natural momentum of behaviors.
-    * Habit Stacking allows you to create a set of simple rules that guide your future behavior.
     * Example Morning Routine Stack:
         1. After making a cup of coffee, I will meditate for 60 seconds.
         1. After meditating, I will write my day's to-do list.